MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

     @                300 IN A     192.0.2.1
                          IN AAAA  2001:db8::1

-With HTTPSSVC, the owner of aliased.example could alias the apex by adding one additional record:
+With HTTPS RRs, the owner of aliased.example could alias the apex by adding one additional record:

-    @               7200 IN HTTPSSVC 0 pool.svc.example.
+    @               7200 IN HTTPS 0 pool.svc.example.

-With this record in place, HTTPSSVC-aware clients will use the same server pool for aliased.example and www.aliased.example.
+With this record in place, HTTPS-RR-aware clients will use the same server pool for aliased.example and www.aliased.example.
 (They will also upgrade to HTTPS on aliased.example.)
-Non-HTTPSSVC-aware clients will just ignore the new record.
+Non-HTTPS-RR-aware clients will just ignore the new record.

-Similar to CNAME, HTTPSSVC has no impact on the origin name.
+Similar to CNAME, HTTPS RRs have no impact on the origin name.
 When connecting, clients will continue to treat the authoritative origins as "https://www.aliased.example" and "https://aliased.example", respectively, and will validate TLS server certificates accordingly.